Community Networks Provide Free Abortion Pills in Restrictive States—Despite Risks

 In the U.S., medication abortion is only approved by the Food and Drug Administration for use until ten weeks.
 However, many U.S. providers will now prescribe abortion pills to people who are up to 11, 12, or 13 weeks pregnant, based on ample data showing that this is safe and effective.

-In fact, medication abortion has been proven safe and effective in the second trimester and beyond, and is relatively common outside the U.S. But medication abortions at this stage take longer, which means the process can be more painful.
+In fact, medication abortion has been proven safe and effective in the second trimester and beyond, and is relatively common outside the U.S.—though it’s usually either done in a clinic or hospital, or because someone is being forced to have an illegal abortion.
+But medication abortions at this stage take longer, which means the process can be more painful.
 And while the rate of major complications from abortion is exceedingly low, it is slightly higher in the second and third trimesters—and that’s for abortion care provided within the medical system.

 When people have access to effective medications and accurate information, research generally finds that complications following self-managed abortion are also rare.
 However, there is less data regarding self-managed abortion in the second trimester and beyond, and a failed abortion at this point is more likely to require procedural follow-up care.